Business Opportunities For Norwegian Companies In Thailand

 Scandinavian Tourism Workshop

 Every year, in January, Visit Norway organises a B2B workshop in Bangkok, which we organise.
 This is a unique opportunity to meet the local travel industry and to introduce new and exciting products for the coming season to the Thai market.
-The 2020 workshop took place on 18 January 2020 with close to 30 exhibitors and more than 100 participants from the Thai tourism industry.
-The 2021 workshop is expected to take place on Friday, 26 November 2021 depending on the pandemic situation both in Norway and in Thailand.
+The 2026 B2B Visit Norway workshop will take place on Friday, 30 January 2026 at the Emporium Suites in Bangkok.